TREES FOR SCHOOLS

 Our pledge is to work toward a green future for our children and for the future of our planet.

 Trees are essential for the health of our environment.
-When established they hold carbon, and when they are old and big, they hold huge amounts of carbon, which is good for the climate.
-Trees and hedges provide valuable habitat for birds and many species of invertebrates.
+When established, trees hold carbon, and when they are older, the substantial amounts of carbon they hold are essential in our bid to reduce carbon emissions.
+Furthermore, trees provide valuable habitat for birds and many species of invertebrates.
 When leaves shed in the winter, they decompose, adding food to the soil and providing shelter for wildlife.
 Leaves make a great mulch for your garden when gathered and combined with manure.
 Trees take up water whereas pavements, roads and deforested land can and do cause run-offs and flooding.
-Trees signal to other trees, and share nutrients with each other too through the soil.
-Trees keep our planet cooler, and are vital for our future.
+Trees signal to other trees, and share nutrients with each other too (can you believe it?) through the soil.
+More trees will keep our planet cooler, and are absolutely vital for our future.